-32. (1) if a collective bargaining agent so requests, the employer of the workmen who are members of a trade union shall deduct from the wages of the workmen such amounts towards their subscription to the funds of the trade union as may be specified, with the approval of each individual workman named in the demand statement furnished by the trade union.
+27. (1) If a collective bargaining agent so requests, the employer of the workers who are members of a trade union shall deduct from the wages of the workers such amounts towards their subscription to the funds of the trade union as may be specified, with the approval of each individual worker named in the demand statement furnished by the trade union.

-(2) | An employer making any deductions under sub-section (1) shall, within fifteen days of the end of the period for which the deduction have been made, deposit the entire amount so deducted by him in the account of the trade union on whose behalf he has made the deductions.
+(2) An employer making any deductions under sub-section (1) shall, within fifteen days of the end of the period for which the deductions have been made, deposit the entire amount so deducted by him/her in the account of the trade union on whose behalf he/she has made the deductions.